dzeiocom/libs/packages/object-util/README.md

 // like Array.sort it sort and return an ordered object objectSort(object, /*optionnal*/ (key1, key2) => key1 - key2)

+// You can also sort by keys
+// items not set in the array won't have their order changed and will be after the sorted ones objectSort(object, ['key2', 'key1']) // => {key2: value, key1: value, key3: value}

 // deeply clone an object
 cloneObject(object)